Custom-sized pallets

 Disadvantages of bespoke pallets

-The potential negatives of bespoke size pallets
+The potential negatives of bespoke pallet sizes

 The disadvantages of using bespoke pallets include: